TNY-Robotics/Website/content/docs/TNY-360/usage/quick-start/calibrating.md

 ---
 title: Calibrating the robot
-description: Learn how to calibrate your TNY-360.
+description: Learn how to calibrate your TNY-360, ensuring optimal performance with step-by-step instructions and tips.
 ---

 # Calibrating the robot